 When someone sustains an injury on another person’s property, the homeowner’s insurance company is responsible for compensating the injured person if they file a personal injury claim.
 Here, we’ll discuss how insurers treat certain types of injuries and what to expect from an insurer’s liability coverage.

 Whether you were injured on another person’s property or someone was injured on your property, dealing with personal injury claims and insurance companies can be tricky business.
-Consult a Paterson injury attorney to ensure the process goes as smoothly as possible.
+Consult a Paterson premises liability attorney to ensure the process goes as smoothly as possible.

 Circumstances of the Injury